01 of 08

 Dwarf boxwood shrubs often are used in formal landscape design.
-As dwarf plants, they are compact in size, amenable to trimming and bear dense, attractive foliage.
+As dwarf plants, they are compact in size; as boxwoods, they bear dense, attractive foliage and are amenable to trimming.
 This combination of qualities makes them a solid choice for short, formal hedges.

 - Rope or string

 - Marking spray paint (optional)

 - Soil conditioner or compost

 Mark the Hedgerow Line

 Extend a tape measure along the ground in the desired location for hedge.
 Plan to space the plants about 12 to 24 inches apart (measuring from center to center), depending on the mature size of the shrub.
 Drive a stake to mark each end of the trench, then tie a string from one stake to the other, pulling it taut.
 If desired, spray a line of spray paint under the line to mark the ground.Continue to 3 of 8 below.

 Remove the sod under the guide string, using a shovel, forming a shallow trench about 2 feet wide.
 Cut out the sod out in chunks about 4 inches deep by about 10 by 10 inches.
 Lift each chunk and pound it with the shovel to knock off as soil as possible so that it is not wasted.
 Dispose of the sod by placing it in a compost bin.
 If the soil in this area needs aeration, add peat moss and mix it into the soil.Continue to 4 of 8 below.

 Find the width of the root ball of your plants by measuring across the top of the pot (with small, container-grown shrubs, the root ball usually fills the container).
 Find the height of the root ball by measuring the height of the pot and subtracting for any empty space at the top of the pot.
 The holes you dig should be twice the width of the root ball and not quite as deep as the height of the root ball (so the top of the root ball is not covered).Continue to 5 of 8 below.

 05 of 08